How to choose a university program that’s right for you

 Coursework-based courses: Involve completing most of your work away from the university, in your own time.
 You will have regular contact with your tutors, but the focus is on completing assignments rather than attending lectures.

-Exam-based courses: As the name suggests, these courses are assessed primarily through exams.
+Exam-based courses: As the name suggests, these programs are assessed primarily through exams.
 You will still have some contact hours with your tutors, but the emphasis is on revision and exam technique.

 In Germany, universities are divided into three categories:

 - University: You can study almost any subject in this category.
-Courses are research-oriented and highly theoretical.
+Study programs are research-oriented and highly theoretical.

-- University of applied sciences: As the name suggests, the courses focus on practical knowledge to produce skilled and trained employees.
+- University of applied sciences: As the name suggests, the study programs focus on practical knowledge to produce skilled and trained employees.

 - Colleges of art, film, and music: Admission to these colleges can be difficult and limited to applicants with artistic talents.